-$-\,[\,p.\,\,126/114\,]\,$ The has hishim as the "original Assassins".
+- [p.
+126] The hashishim as the "original Assassins".

-The English word "assassins" was originally used to denote a group of fanatical Ismailis (a Shi'ite Muslim sect) who, between 1094 and 1273, worked for the creation of a new Fatimid caliphate, murdering prominent individuals.
-They murdered prominent individuals; hence, "assassin" in English came to mean a politically motivated murderer.
+The English word 'assassins' was originally used to denote a group of fanatical Ismailis (a Shi'ite Muslim sect) who, between 1094 and 1273, worked for the creation of a new Fatimid caliphate, targeting prominent individuals.
+Later,

+'assassin' in English came to mean any politically motivated murderer.